ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. Use the unique identifier of the target IVSM, the unique identifier of the invoking BPI Subject, the cryptographic proof of correctness of the last joint state, the cryptographically secured and masked secret supplied by the invoking BPI Subject, the creation date, the , and the digital signature of the invoking BPI Subject as properties for the "Update State" Operation.
+1. Use the unique identifier of the target IVSM, the unique identifier of the invoking BPI Subject, the cryptographic proof of correctness of the last joint state, the cryptographically secured and masked secret supplied by the invoking BPI Subject, the creation date, all required private input data, all public input data,and the digital signature of the invoking BPI Subject as properties for the "Update State" Operation.
 2. Initiate the "Update State" Operation with the properties above.
 3. Initiate the "Update State" Operation with any of these properties missing.